LW1N/CyberRun/ProjectDocument.md

 ## Gameplay Testing/Bug Fixing - Lucas Nguyen
 *Self Testing* - When testing the game myself, I would communicate thoroughly with the team and the specific team members that were responsible for any specific bugs that I would find.
 The simplicity of the game mechanics meant that a lot of testing was easily solved done with the use of debugging statements and console error messages.
 Testing felt very efficient with discord as I was able to reach out and provide feedback very fast through messages and calls.

-*PlayTest Sessions* - When having other people test the game, I would have them play the game for a short period of time and take note of any feedback they offered from their experience.
+*PlayTest Sessions* - When having other people test the game, I would have them play the game for a short period of time and ask them to provide any feedback they had from their experience.
 With this feedback I was able to work with the team on suggestions and potential solutions that I also took note of.
-These ideas eventually turned into well thought out solutions to the feedback we were given that we integrated into our game.
+These ideas eventually turned into well thought out solutions that we integrated into our game.

 | <sub>PlayTest Session #<sub> | <sub>Feedback<sub> |<sub>Notes/Solutions<sub>
 | :------------: | :------------: | :------------: |